 - After-hours service request calls for the Street and Water Department

-Telecommunicators (Dispatchers) within the Communications Center are licensed through TCOLE (Texas Commission on Law Enforcement) as well as certified in Emergency Medical Dispatch through APCO (Association of Public Safety Communications Officials).
+Telecommunicators (Dispatchers) within the Communications Center are licensed through TCOLE (Texas Commission on Law Enforcement) as well as certified in Emergency Police Dispatch, Emergency Medical Dispatch, and Emergency Fire Dispatch through IAED (International Academy of Emergency Dispatch).

 If you have an emergency, please call 9-1-1.